-While many species of fish do not haveeyelids, they do have periods of reduced activity.
-Unlike mammals, fishdo not have brains, and their sleeping hours are often undefined.
-Mostsleep for a few hours at a time and are alert for danger.
-However, there are some instances when fish do appear to be sleeping.
-A Spanishhogfish may have been lifted to the surface without causing a reaction,and this behavior is not uncommon in other types of fish.
+Have you ever wondered if your fish is sleeping?
+While many species of fish do not have eyelids, they do have periods of reduced activity.
+Unlike mammals, fish do not have brains, and their sleeping hours are often undefined.
+But, there are some instances when fish do appear to be sleeping.

-A commonevolutionary theory explains why fish sleep.
-They move into hidingplaces at night to conserve resources and decrease risk of predators.
-As a result, they save their energy to hunt, which means they are lesslikely to be in danger of getting hungry.
-This behavior is alsobeneficial for some fish because they are more vulnerable to predatorsat night.
-This makes them more vulnerable to attack, which is why thefirst two hours after sunset are so important.
+A common evolutionary theory explains why fish sleep.
+They move into hiding places at night to conserve resources and decrease risk of predators.
+As a result, they save their energy to hunt, which means they are less likely to be in danger of getting hungry.
+This behavior is also beneficial for some fish because they are more vulnerable to predators at night.

-During the day, some fish are active during the day.
-Others are inactive atnight, which makes them difficult to see.
-These behaviors vary betweenspecies and are determined by their environment.
-While some fish do notsleep at all, others will stay up for several days at a time.
-Thesetypes of behaviors will be the same throughout the day.
-The mostinteresting type of sleep is when a fish is sleeping in a tank that istoo dark to see.
+During the day, some fish are active while others are inactive at night, making them difficult to spot.
+These behaviors vary between species and are determined by their environment.
+While some fish do not sleep at all, others will stay up for several days at a time.
+The most interesting type of sleep is when a fish is sleeping in a tank that is too dark to see.